-The pandemic has made it clear education must focus on whole-child outcomes that include knowledge, habits, and skills.
+Lingering effects of the pandemic has made it clear that education must focus on whole-child outcomes that include knowledge, habits, and skills.
 There have been many notable lessons our community has learned from the pandemic and will undoubtedly continue as goals and actions into the new school year.
-For instance, expanding our view of success through an equity-lens, adopting flexible learning environments and schedules, enhancing leadership capacity among all stakeholder groups, using technology to deliver instruction in new and innovative ways, to name a few.
+For instance, expanding our view of success through an equity-lens, adopting flexible learning environments and schedules, enhancing leadership capacity among all educational partner groups, using technology to deliver instruction in new and innovative ways, to name a few.

-Several successful outcomes include retaining 100% of classified and certificated staff for three consecutive school years while ensuring 100% of teachers are fully credentialed.
-Another success is noted in recent end of year stakeholder surveys seeking input on stakeholder's sense of value, safety and partnership.
-According to spring 2022 stakeholder survey results, 93% of faculty feel valued as a contributing partner to the district while 90% of students in grades 5-8 noted feeling safe and part of a school campus that is clean and welcoming.
+Several successful outcomes include retaining 90% of classified and certificated staff for three consecutive school years while working toward having 100% of the teachers being fully credentialed.
+Another success is noted in recent end of year educational partner surveys seeking input on partners' sense of success with providing a welcoming environment, success of our literacy intervention program, and the District's intervention to students/families in crisis.
+According to spring 2023 educational survey results, 100% of staff feel that EHSD is a welcoming place for students and families.
+Furthermore, 100% of the staff feel that the District supports families in crisis with appropriate interventions (death in the family, severe poverty, food uncertainty, chronic absenteeism, homelessness, emergency needs, etc.).
+Through district surveys, 75% of students in grades 3-8 noted feeling safe and part of a school campus that is clean and welcoming.
 To maintain this success, we will continue with our positive school climate efforts.
 In reviewing feedback from parent respondents, 98% of families reported their children's school is clean, safe and good repair.
 Additionally, 89% of parents reported having opportunities to take part in decisions related to their child's education.

-The school suspension indicator was blue (CA Dashboard) and the district had a 1% suspension rate during through the 22-23 school year.
-According to the CA school dashboard and prior to the pandemic, 3rd grade literacy and math, as well as 8th grade literacy made steady progress.
-The mathematics indicator increased to Yellow from Orange with a 13.4 point increase.
-In looking at achievement and growth during the 22-23 school year, over 55% of students met or exceeded projected growth projections based on the end of year NWEA/MAP Growth in reading and math.
+The school suspension indicator was in the medium range per the CA Dashboard and the district had a 1.6% suspension rate during through the 2021-2022 school year.
+While the CA Dashboard did not reflect growth in ELA nor Math from the previous release of data in 2019, the Literacy Intervention Team reported that students in grades TK-8th grew a total of 8% in their reading fluency with 99% of all students testing out of one or more Walk to Learn skill group cycles throughout the year.
+In looking at achievement and growth during the 2022-2023 school year, over 55% of students met or exceeded projected growth projections based on the end of year NWEA/MAP Growth in reading and math.